paulgitpaul/paulgitpaul.github.io/my-project-setup/docs/index.md

 ## Paul Kittleson
-> Software Engineer with a passion for learning.
- I am a student at University of Wisconsin Eau Claire studying Computer Science Software Engineering
+> I am a Computer Science Software Engineering student at University of Wisconsin - Eau Claire with a passion for learning.

 ## Resume
 [View Resume](./Paul_Kittleson_Resume.pdf)